Hollyhock Logo

 Originally from Vero Beach, Florida, LCDR McCollum graduated from the United States Coast Guard Academy in 2010 with a Bachelor of Science degree in Marine and Environmental Science.
 She completed a Master of Marine Affairs degree from the University of Rhode Island in 2015.

-LCDR McCollum’s significant awards include the Coast Guard Achievement Medal and Coast Guard Commendation medal, both with operational distinguishing device.
+LCDR McCollum’s significant awards include the Coast Guard Achievement Medal and Coast Guard Commendation Medal, both with operational distinguishing device.

 Bio (pdf) | Photo